uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http.md

 2. Separate the IP address, port, and path.
     * If the port is not specified, use the default port 80.
     * If the IP address is a IPv6 address, remove the square brackets around it.
-3. Make sure the path is percent decoded.
-    * You do not need to percent decode anything but the path.
-4. You do not need to handle query or fragment parts.
+3. If it is a GET request, the params need to made into query parameters.
+4. The path and query params must be correctly percent encoded.

 ## Connect to a remote socket at specified address